silky/chrisdone-homepage/posts/zhuangzi-tree.markdown

 by others is to pervert your natural state and confuse yourself.
 It takes careful self-observation to limit your use to others.
 In modern life, it is practically impossible to do so.
 You are the pig.
 You are the bull.
 But try to be the tree, as much as you can.
-Grow in your own way, like the tree.
-It's not growing for any purpose or use, **it's just growing**.
+It grows large and magnificent.
+But it's not growing for any purpose or use, **it's just growing**.